MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/collect-data-to-troubleshoot-sql-connectivity-issues.md

 1. Disable logging by running the `NLTEST /DBFLAG:0x0` command.

-## Collect data based on various categories
+## Collect data to categorize the issues

-Not all questions are applicable to all issues.
-However, the following set of questions is designed to help you identify the category of the issue, guiding you towards troubleshooting in the right direction.
-Select each dropdown for related questions:
+The following set of questions are designed to help you find the category into which an issue falls, thus guiding you towards the right direction of troubleshooting.
+Select each dropdown for related questions.

+Before you jump into the asking the specific questions, ensure that all the prerequisites required for the SQL Server connections have been met.
+For more information on the prerequisites, see ["Recommended prerequisites and checklist for troubleshooting SQL Server connectivity issues"](resolve-connectivity-errors-checklist.md).

 <details><summary><b>Broader perspective questions</b></summary>

 - Does the issue affect only database connections, or does it also affect web and file share connections?
   Many cases are reported to the SQL Server team because they occur on the database server.
 However, it might be possible that the issue isn't related to the database at all and might require more general Windows or Active Directory support.
-- Does a trust relationship exist between the user domain, client domain, or server domain if they are different?
+- Does a trust relationship exist between the user domain, client domain, or server domain if they're different?
 Is it external, forest, one-way, two-way, or none?
 - Does the connection work correctly if all the resources are in the same domain?
 - Is the issue intermittent or periodic or is it consistent?
 - Does the issue occur only if more than one user is using the application?
 Does it occur more often if more users are using it?